Jurfest/fylo-landing-page-frontend-mentor-challenge/README.md

 ## Welcome! 👋

-Thanks for checking my solution of this front-end coding challenge.
+Thanks for checking my solution of this Front-End coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.